The problem of information search in business is huge.

 How often do you receive an email, which causes you to go look for some archived email, or saved document, or worse, hike to someone else’s office to get the information.

-Information search, retrieval, and communication is massive, non-value adding time suck in most manufacturing and supply chain firms!
+Information search, retrieval, and communication is a massive, non-value adding time suck in most manufacturing and supply chain firms!
 It might be in other’s as well, but I’ll stick to what I know.

 Systems can help.
 Software can help.
 Controls can help.